mdumke/tealeaf_exercises/blog/lesson 2.3.md

 # Lesson 3 - Authentication and Polymorphic Associations

 The third week continues the previous narrative of manipulating data through a user interface.
 We now add another layer of complexity in that we don't want just anybody to perform any action.
-Instead, authentication is introduced in order to restrict access to controller action and hide information in views.
-Two other topics that are addressed are polymorphic associations, an extension on the first week's discussion of data structures, and the Rails asset pipeline.
+Instead, authentication is introduced in order to restrict access to controller actions and hide information in views.
+Two other topics that are addressed are polymorphic associations, an extension of the first week's discussion of data structures, and the Rails asset pipeline.

 ## Authentication from Scratch